zhangyanan-maker/ECCIL/README.md

 Official research code for **“ECCIL: Element Contribution-Guided Cross-Modal Interaction Learning for Multimodal Fake News Detection.”** ECCIL estimates the influence of textual and visual elements through input perturbations and uses the resulting signals to guide bidirectional cross-modal interaction for binary fake-news detection.

-> **Reproducibility status.** The manuscript reports experiments on Weibo, PHEME, and PolitiFact.
-The current formal training pipeline (`train_eccil.py` and `eccil/`) supports **Weibo only**.
-PHEME and PolitiFact data adapters and configurations are not present.
-The manuscript results below have not been reproduced with the current refactored implementation because the repository contains no released dataset, trained checkpoint, or formal-run log.
-See [Paper/code consistency notes](#paper--code-consistency-notes) before running experiments.

 ## Overview

 ECCIL is organized around three components: